Last updated on March 25, 2026

 Morophon, the Boundless is the best changeling commander in MTG because of its many abilities that support whatever type of creatures you want to run.
 It reduces their costs, pumps them by +1/+1, and is also a changeling to trigger enter-the-battlefield effects that care about specific creature types.

 Land infinite damage on your opponents with this combo!
+Control Essence Sliver, Warstorm Surge and Morophon, the Boundless.
 Cast Hibernation Sliver for free because of Morophon’s ability.
-The sliver enters the battlefield and deals 1 damage to either one of your opponent’s life totals or a planeswalker, and you get to gain 1 life.
-Essence Sliver helps you gain 1 life because this happened.
+The sliver enters the battlefield and deals 2 damage to either one of your opponents, and you gain 2 life thanks to Essence Sliver.
 Then you return Hibernation Sliver from the battlefield to your hand by paying 2 life points.
 Repeat!

 Best Shapeshifter Commander Payoffs